Can You Sleep Well Without a Pillow?

 What is the best pillow for neck pain?

 The best pillow to help with neck pain will depend on the type of sleeper you are.

 We’re sorry to say, if you’re a side sleeper, going without a pillow isn’t a good idea.
 Using the right pillow raises your head and neck and aligns it with your spine.
 Without one, your head drops down, putting considerable pressure on your neck and spine muscles.
 You’ll also put pressure on your shoulders which can cause aches and pains the next day.

 Side sleepers should choose a deeper pillow that fills the gap between their heads and the mattress.
 The broader your shoulders, the deeper your pillow should be.
 Men will typically need two pillows whilst individuals with smaller frames – such as some women and most children – will need just one pillow.

 Side sleepers may also find that their lower backs ache at night and in the morning.
 Placing a thin pillow between your knees can help keep your spine aligned and reduce the stress on your hips and lower back.

 Back sleepers will also benefit more from using a pillow.
 It’s a common assumption that lying flat means perfect spinal alignment.
-Not true!

 Back sleepers often sleep with their heads tipped back.
 Sleeping without a pillow will strain the neck muscles and the muscles at the front of the chest.
 Over time this can cause neck pain and headaches.
 Using a pillow to raise your head a little will help support your head and neck for a better spinal curve.